two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 The nightlife in both cities is quite lively, but it varies.
 First I’ll discuss with you the areas each city has to offer.

 Don’t worry.
-I will cover things to do at night in both cities as well, other than partying.
+I will also cover things to do at night in both places other than partying.

-Starting off with Cancun, Cancun has its popular Hotel Zone full of nightclubs to visit and, of course, the Coco Bongo nightclub/experience.
+Starting off with Cancun, Cancun has its popular Hotel Zone full of nightclubs to visit full of restaurants, bars and nightclubs.

-Throughout Cancun’s Centro, you will find countless amount of bars to visit, opened into the early hours of the morning.
+Throughout Cancun’s Centro, you will find countless bars to visit, open into the early morning hours as well.

 several party goers in the early morning hours in a jungle of Tulum